zeus10010/OC-virus/README.md

+This code is for OpenComputers (OpenComputers is a Minecraft mod)<br>
-A little bios inspired by youareanidiot.org<br>
+It's a little BIOS inspired by youareanidiot.org<br>
 Made by OyoPlayer (minecraft username)</br><br>

 ## Installation: